 As the renewable energy industry has developed, we’ve increasingly found ourselves asked to address specific training goals and knowledge gaps within particular companies.
 We’ve also found these same companies often have multiple staff members who need to arrive at a uniform level of knowledge.
-For this very reason, we created our in-house training division, whereby we can deliver customised, tailor-made courses across the renewable energy sector, whether it be in solar, wind, storage, tendering or finance.
+For this very reason, we created our in-house digital training division, whereby we can deliver customised, tailor-made courses across the renewable energy sector, whether it be in solar, wind, storage, tendering or finance.

 This course will enable you to understand the components of power purchase agreements, their context of the wider contractual framework and insurance package and look into the development of key negotiation skills.